Ambrose23456/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-0-strcat.c - cats the string
+0-strcat.c - cats the strings